turbolego/finn.no-shadowban/README-EN.md

 2. View all currently blocked seller IDs
 3. Remove any seller from the blocklist by clicking the "Remove" button next to their ID

+## Permissions

+This extension requires the following permissions to function:

+- **activeTab**: To read the content of the active tab and perform actions like hiding listings.
+- **scripting**: To inject scripts that handle filtering logic directly on the website.
+- **contextMenus**: To add a right-click menu option that allows you to block sellers directly from search results.
+- **storage**: To store the list of blocked user IDs locally in the browser.
+- **notifications**: To display notifications when a seller is blocked or if an error occurs.
+- **host permissions**: This permission is required to allow the extension to interact with all pages on finn.no, including search results and individual item pages, to identify and hide listings from blocked sellers.

 ## Files

 - `manifest.json` - Configuration file for the extension